 February is the year's second month and provides visitors to the Lone Star State an excellent opportunity to have a fun-filled vacation while the year is still young.
-Of course, much of February is dominated by Valentine's Day.
-Texas offers visitors plenty of options for a romantic vacation.
+Of course, much of February is dominated by Valentine's Day, and Texas offers visitors plenty of options for a romantic vacation.

 Texas has a number of towns and cities that are perfect for a romantic Valentine's Day vacation.
 From the Gulf Coast to the Texas Hill Country, there is a Texas town to accommodate anyone's preferences and tastes.
-Major cities such as Austin, Dallas, Houston and San Antonio offer plenty of Valentine's Day, but so do more quaint locations such as Fredericksburg and Wimberley.
+Major cities such as Austin, Dallas, Houston, and San Antonio also offer plenty of Valentine's Day, but so do more quaint locations such as Fredericksburg and Wimberley.

-Looking for a place to spend a romantic weekend?
-The Texas Gulf Coast is loaded with romantic getaways that are perfect for Valentine's Day or any other special occasion.
-And, although February is the dead of winter, there is usually mild enough weather for a walk on the beach or to go birding.
-Plus, most Texas beach destinations offer a variety of quaint shops, restaurants and other "all-weather" attractions throughout the winter season—often at discounted prices.
+Like the Texas Hill Country, the Texas Coast is full of small towns and pleasant getaways perfect for a romantic Valentine's vacation (or winter getaway in general) this February.
+Although February is the dead of winter, there is usually mild enough weather for a walk on the beach or to go bird watching, and most Texas beach destinations offer a variety of quaint shops, restaurants, and other "all-weather" attractions throughout the winter season—often at discounted prices.

 See the San Antonio Stock Show

 Held each February, the San Antonio Rodeo and Stock Show is one of the largest and longest running annual rodeo and stock show events in the nation.
-PRCA Rodeo events are staged throughout the two weeks of the SA Rodeo and Stock Show.
-The stock show features show animals from both professional and amateur handlers, as well as a horse show.
-The event also features a family fair and carnival, as well as nightly live entertainment from some of the country's top musical acts
+PRCA Rodeo events are staged throughout the two weeks of the SA Rodeo and Stock Show, which takes place from February 7 to 24, 2019.

 Celebrate Charro Days

 Charro Days, the hugely popular “fiesta” staged in the border town of Brownsville each February, is one of Texas' most unique celebrations.
 Although Charro Days has been around in its current format since 1938, it is rumored that the first “unofficial” Charro Days took place in the early to mid-1800s, when citizens of Brownsville and Matamoros, just across the Rio Grande River in Mexico, came together to celebrate a cooperative climate between the two nations.

-Of course, Mardi Gras revelers will be dressed in costume as they wander the streets, listening to the more than 30 bands which will perform on the two stages set up in the Entertainment District.
+Of course, Mardi Gras revelers in Galveston will still be dressed in costume as they wander the streets, listening to the more than 30 bands which will perform on the two stages set up in the Entertainment District.
 Mardi Gras goers will also be treated to several parades and processions as well as drink and dinner specials at venues across the city.